vPotusFlotus/tanzu-kubernetes-grid-demos/Example-Applications/kubernetes-example-clusterip-spaceinvaders/README.md

 # ClusterIP Service Example

 This Example will deploy the SpaceInvaders Application on an HTML 5 Website based on NGINX.
-The Application will be exposed internally a service of type ClusterIP.
+The Application will be exposed internally as a service of type ClusterIP.
 Later you can expose this ClusterIP Service with an Ingress for example.

 Let's get started!